stahta01/wxCode_components/extminiframe/ReadMe.txt

  wxExtMiniFrame sample
  ---------------------

  This is a little application (a modified version of the minimal sample taken from the wxWidgets library) that uses the wxExtMiniFrame class showing its features.

  For information about wxExtMiniFrame design, please read the sections below.

  Installation
  ------------

  When building on win32, you can use the makefiles in the BUILD folder.
- In particular, when building wxscript on an autoconf-based system (like Linux/GNU-based systems), you have to create the makefile doing:

-  cd build
+ When building wxExtMiniFrame on Unix/Linux do:

   ./configure
   make
   make install

  Type "./configure --help" for more info.
  For any problem, feel free to contact frm@users.sourceforge.net

  DESIGN issues (that is, "How I wasted my time trying various approaches")
  -------------------------------------------------------------------------